Do German Citizens Need a Visa for Bali

 Immigration officers may also ask questions regarding the purpose of travel and intended length of stay in Indonesia.

 Because regulations can occasionally change, checking updated Bali visa requirements before departure is always recommended.
+Travelers may also review Bali Entry Requirements for German Citizens and Complete Bali Visa Guide for German Citizens.

 Do Germans Need a Visa Before Arriving in Bali?